-This reflective report will provide specific information on what you did, a reflective analysis of the teaching strategies you employed with respect to professional standards and high-leverage practices, as well as an account of your teaching strengths and what you would do differently if you were to teach this lesson again.
+This assignment involves your analysis and careful reflection about the teaching you did as a part of STEM Night.
+You will provide specific information on what you did, a reflective analysis of the teaching strategies you employed with respect to professional standards and high-leverage practices, as well as an account of your teaching strengths and what you would do differently if you were to teach this lesson again.
+You'll find the specific assignment information and rubric in the STEM Night folder on Moodle.